alexharri/website/posts/bit-sets-fast-foreach.md

 11010000 // -48
 ```

-In this case, we observe that all the bits before the least-significant set bit become 1 when inverted.
-When 1 is added to the number, the 1s are carried until they reach the least-significant bit, which makes `48 & -48` yield the 5th bit.
+Here we observe that all the bits before the least-significant set bit become 1 when inverted.
+When 1 is added to the number, the 1s are carried until they reach the least-significant 0 (which was the least-significant 1 pre-inversion).
+This makes `x & -x` yield the 1st set bit for any number with leading 0s.

-So when iterating over the bits of a word, we can always find the next (least-significant) set bit via `x & -x`.
+So when iterating over the bits of a word, we can always find the least-significant set bit via `word & -word`.
 What's really neat is that we can then use bitwise XOR to unset the bit:

 ```tsx
 while (word !== 0) {